Frequently Asked Questions

 Yes.
 Applicants who are offered a place prior to taking an English test will have a conditional place reserved.
 Evidence of having the appropriate level of English must be submitted prior to starting the course.

-Applicants for the Vogue Fashion Foundation Diploma should submit a portfolio or other relevant evidence of their interest in fashion and design, though it is not required for their application.
+Applicants for the Vogue Fashion Foundation Diploma may submit a portfolio or other relevant evidence of their interest in fashion and design, though it is not required for their application.
 Portfolios are accepted in either print or digital format but please do not send in unsolicited material.
 The Admissions team requests that you bring your portfolio to your interview or send it in electronically before your interview.

 Applications from individuals returning to education are welcome.
 We take into consideration alternative equivalent qualifications and relevant work experience.

 For the One-week Courses and the Miss Vogue Course, after you have submitted your application, you will be directed to an invoice.
 Once you have paid your tuition fee, you will receive a letter from the Admissions team confirming your place on the course.